 Look at the photographs of different nests below (click or tap the pictures to make them bigger).
 Try to work out what they are made from.
-If you have time, this BBC website shows lots of different birds' nests container, box, bowl or tray to build your nest on or in.
+If you have time, this BBC website shows lots of different birds' nests.

 Then watch the film clip of a bird building a nest.